Tomato Red Russian: Description, care & taste of the variety

 The tomato Red Russian as a plant can reach a height of about 160 cm – 62 inches.
 The fruits are flat-round, slightly ribbed, and can weigh up to 350 grams – 12.35 ounces.
 The first ripe, soft, deep red fruits can be harvested from August onwards.
 The red Russian tomato plant is thus one of the medium-late varieties and bears fruit until the end of September.

 The taste of the tomato variety ‘Red Russian’ is aromatic and fruity with a well-balanced sweet/acid ratio.
 The New Zealand variety is seed-solid, which means that you can extract seeds for the next year from its fruit and grow the same variety.
-This is not possible with modern hybrid seed.
+This is not possible with modern hybrid seeds.
 By the way, you will also find detailed instructions on how to obtain and store tomato seeds.

-Planting and caring for Red Russian tomatoes: What you should pay attention to?
+Planting and caring for Red Russian tomatoes

-The ‘Red Russian’ tomato is robust and tolerant of disease, but also of cold temperatures and heat and drought in high summer.
+The ‘Red Russian’ tomato is robust and tolerant of disease but also of cold temperatures and heat and drought in high summer.
 It is, therefore, suitable for the greenhouse, but also the tub and the field.
 Outdoor planting takes place from mid-May onwards after the ice saints.
 Place the ‘Red Russian’ deep in the soil and remove all the leaves that would now disappear under the ground.

 We recommend that you mix a mainly organic slow-release fertilizer, such as our Plantura Organic Tomato Fertilizer, into the excavated soil directly at the time of planting and add it to the planting hole.
 The granulation is then slowly decomposed by soil organisms and provides all the necessary nutrients for the tomato plants over two months.
-This is followed by a second post-fertilization, which lasts until the end of the season.
-In the field, the ‘Red Russian’ tomato can be grown with several shoots, but should then be well supported and tied up.

 Of course, you can also plant the ‘Red Russian tomato’ in a large pot and place it on a warm house wall or balcony.
 To do this, fill a large pot with soil suitable for tomatoes, such as our Plantura Organic Tomato & Vegetable Soil, and place the young plants of the ‘Red Russian’ in it.
 Potted tomatoes need to be watered more often in midsummer than outdoor tomatoes.